 The state protection law comes into force.

 AKVorrat becomes epicenter.works..
-The new brand is an expression of the broader content spectrum that the organization is now working on.
+The new brand is an expression of the broader spectrum of content that the organization works on.

-epicenter.works publishes the proposal to restrict the right to demonstrate by Minister of the Interior Sobotka.
+epicenter.works publishes a proposal by Minister of the Interior to restrict the right to demonstrate.
 Numerous NGOs and individuals from civil society, including epicenter.works, call for the resignation of the Minister of the Interior, Wolfgang Sobotka.

 The campaign ueberwachungspaket.at against the surveillance plans of the federal government is started by epicenter.works.
 Numerous NGOs supported the campaign from the beginning.
 Ueberwachungspaket.at provides a simple telephone tool that makes it as easy as possible for citizens to get in touch with their deputies and ministers.